Sorry, we couldn't find a school with that subdomain.

 • Sign in to your Merit page

-Link to Shenandoah University’s website
+Hyperlink to Shenandoah University’s website

-Shenandoah University was established in 1875, and is headquartered in Winchester, Virginia.
-Shenandoah is a private, nationally recognized university with nearly 4,000 students in more than 200+ areas of study.
+Shenandoah University was established in 1875, and is headquartered at the top of Virginia, in Winchester, Virginia.
+Shenandoah is a private, nationally recognized university with over 4,000 students in more than 200 areas of study.
 At Shenandoah University, students receive individualized attention and abundant opportunities for hands-on, collaborative learning within a warm, compassionate setting.

 (see more)

-Shenandoah University was established in 1875, and is headquartered in Winchester, Virginia.
-Shenandoah is a private, nationally recognized university with nearly 4,000 students in more than 200+ areas of study.
+Shenandoah University was established in 1875, and is headquartered at the top of Virginia, in Winchester, Virginia.
+Shenandoah is a private, nationally recognized university with over 4,000 students in more than 200 areas of study.
 At Shenandoah University, students receive individualized attention and abundant opportunities for hands-on, collaborative learning within a warm, compassionate setting.

 student Stories